kesac/Archigen/README.md

 Archigen is a dependency of [Syllabore](https://github.com/kesac/Syllabore) and [Loremaker](https://github.com/kesac/Loremaker).

 ## Example
-Say you have a couple classes you want to randomly generate instances of together:
+Let's say you want to generate random teams of players as described by these two classes:

 ```C#
 public class Team